Rosaleen Moriarty-Simmonds: Awards and honours

-In 2011, Moriarty-Simmonds was the first of only two recipients to win the Owain Glyndwr Seren award from Cardiff council, presented to her for being an exceptional role model and inspiration for dedicating most of her life to work with disabled people.
-In 2013, Moriarty-Simmonds was appointed vice president of the Cardiff Business Club, an organization that convenes inspirational speakers of international standing, bringing them together with audiences from all over the world.
-In 2015, Moriarty-Simmonds was appointed OBE (Officer of the Order of the British Empire) in the Queen's New Years Honours List for "Services to the Equality and Rights of Disabled People."
-Moriarty-Simmonds was awarded two honorary fellowships and a doctorate, one of them from Cardiff University in 2017 for her "outstanding work and contribution to the Equality and Rights of Disabled People", and another fellowship and doctorate from Swansea University for her significant work in equality.
-In 2022 Moriarty-Simmonds was appointed to the role of High Sheriff of South Glamorgan, an independent, voluntary, royal appointment that lasts one year and typically involves ceremonial duties, judicial functions, and community-based charitable and civic work.
+In 2011, Moriarty-Simmonds was the first of two recipients to receive the Owain Glyndwr Seren award from Cardiff Council, presented to her for dedicating her life to working with disabled people.
+In 2013, she was appointed vice president of the Cardiff Business Club, an organisation that convenes public speakers of international standing, bringing them together with audiences from around the world.
+In 2015, she was appointed an Officer of the Order of the British Empire in the Queen's New Year Honours List for "Services to the Equality and Rights of Disabled People."
+She has been awarded two honorary fellowships and a doctorate, one fellowship from Cardiff University in 2017 and r fellowship and doctorate from Swansea University.
+In 2022, she was appointed High Sheriff of South Glamorgan, an independent, voluntary royal appointment that lasts one year and typically involves ceremonial duties, judicial functions, and community-based charitable and civic work.